Natural killer cell: Early history

-NK cell subsets
+Types

-NK cells can be classified as CD56bright or CD56dim.
+Natural killer cells can be classified as CD56bright or CD56dim.
 CD56bright NK cells are similar to T helper cells in exerting their influence by releasing cytokines.
 CD56bright NK cells constitute the majority of NK cells, being found in bone marrow, secondary lymphoid tissue, liver, and skin.
+CD56bright NK cells are characterized by their preferential killing of highly proliferative cells, and thus might have an immunoregulatory role.
 CD56dim NK cells are primarily found in the peripheral blood, and are characterized by their cell killing ability.
-CD56dim NK cells are always CD16 positive (CD16 is the key mediator of antibody-dependent cellular cytotoxicity (ADCC).
+CD56dim NK cells are always CD16 positive (CD16 is the key mediator of antibody-dependent cellular cytotoxicity, or ADCC).
 CD56bright can transition into CD56dim by acquiring CD16.

 NK cells can eliminate virus-infected cells via CD16-mediated ADCC.
-All coronavirus disease 2019 (COVID-19) patients show depleted CD56bright NK cells, but CD56dim is only depleted in patients with severe COVID-19.

-NK cell receptors
+Receptors

 NK cell receptors can also be differentiated based on function.
 Natural cytotoxicity receptors directly induce apoptosis (cell death) after binding to Fas ligand that directly indicate infection of a cell.
 The MHC-independent receptors (described above) use an alternate pathway to induce apoptosis in infected cells.
 Natural killer cell activation is determined by the balance of inhibitory and activating receptor stimulation.
 For example, if the inhibitory receptor signaling is more prominent, then NK cell activity will be inhibited; similarly, if the activating signal is dominant, then NK cell activation will result.

 NK cell receptor types (with inhibitory, as well as some activating members) are differentiated by structure, with a few examples to follow: